 - Accepting myself as being human is better than trying to prove myself superhuman or rating myself as subhuman.

-- I can itemize my weaknesses, disadvantages, and failures without judging or defining myself
+- I can itemize my weaknesses, disadvantages, and failures without judging or defining myself by them.

 - Seeking self-esteem or self-worth leads to self-judgments and eventually to self-blame.
 Self- acceptance avoids these self-ratings.

 - I am not stupid for acting stupidly.
 Rather, I am a non-stupid person who sometimes produces stupid behavior.